ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 Supposedly, a few hours before event start time recruiters would send out introductory emails to the participants.
 Only a few did.
 And at the night of the Hacker X event, August 22, 2017, a few tables were empty.

-The event organizer wanted to make sure that each attendee was given a fair chance to talk to the recruiters.
-Perhaps they wanted us to talk to all of the recruiters?
+The event organizer wanted to make sure that each attendee was given a fair chance to get to know the recruiters.
+Perhaps they wanted us to talk to all of the companies?
 I can’t quite explain how it was done, but after a couple of minutes someone would just be running around telling attendees where to stand or where to sit.

 On the plus side, I landed a few interviews after the event.
 Not entirely sure if date night was the reason I landed them, though.
 Because what happened was after I met with some recruiters during the Hacker X event, and after sending (and replying to) thank you emails back and forth, it would all just boil down to a link from their website.